August 2026 Snapshot

 The Real Priorities of Nonprofit Cybersecurity Presidents Right Now

 Behavioral intelligence for Nonprofit Cybersecurity Presidents, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (4.5/5).
-Top priority: consolidating overlapping security categories through strategic m&a.
+Top priority: meeting customers where they are in their digital transformation journey.

 Key Insights

 Nonprofit Cybersecurity Presidents score highest on Stakeholder (4.5/5) and Growth (4.5/5).
 Over the past six months, the most notable change is an increase in Risk orientation.
-Their leading priority is consolidating overlapping security categories through strategic m&a, while their most pressing challenge is not developing a leadership tree of successors.
-They measure success through community impact: ppe donations to local hospitals and make decisions using learning from bad leaders: understanding what not to do when you become a leader.
-Language that resonates includes "innovation", "amazing", and "visibility".
-3 distinct behavioral archetypes emerge, with 50% clustering around archetype a approaches.
+Their leading priority is meeting customers where they are in their digital transformation journey, while their most pressing challenge is not developing a leadership tree of successors.
+They measure success through ai bookings growth (60% year-over-year achieved) and make decisions using learning from bad leaders: understanding what not to do when you become a leader.
+Language that resonates includes "innovation", "visibility", and "amazing".
+3 distinct behavioral archetypes emerge, with 55% clustering around archetype a approaches.

 What's changing for Nonprofit Cybersecurity Presidents?